Xeniya-Plakhotnyuk/Focus_Interiors_website/README.md

 Navigation performed with React Router.
 Functionality is fulfilled with hooks, they are useState, useEffect, useNavigate.

-Components consist Countdown timer, Sweetalert notification, Formspree message form, image slider,  filtered furniture catalog, and AOS animation.
+Components consist Countdown timer, Sweetalert notification, Formspree message form, image slider,  filtered furniture catalog, AOS animation, and have responsive design.

 Website deployed with vercel.com